 - Most common cause: Graves’ disease (autoimmune disease)

 Certain wholesome foods and supplements may help treat thyroid conditions.
 Even without a diagnosed thyroid condition, eating foods for thyroid health is an important preventative measure for all!

 Your nutrition and lifestyle impact how well your thyroid functions.
 Here are a few key foods for thyroid health and how they can help whether or not you have a thyroid condition!

-We’re nuts for selenium, which is why brazil nuts are one of the best foods for healthy thyroid support.
-Brazil nuts are one of the highest food sources of selenium.
-An essential trace element, selenium plays a critical role in thyroid health.
+We’re nuts for selenium, which is why Brazil nuts are one of the best foods for healthy thyroid support.
+Brazil nuts are one of the highest food sources of selenium, and essential trace element that plays a critical role in thyroid health.
 In fact, our thyroid gland stores more selenium per gram of tissue than any other organ in the body (5).